rnichollx/quxlang/docs/glossary.md

 ```

 In the above example, the aggregate-fusion of `::foo` will fail because the
 CLASS and FUNCTION declarations are incompatible.
+Variables and classes also
+cannot be fused, even with other variables and classes.

 In general, a FUNCTION can be fused with other FUNCTIONs, a TEMPLATE can be
 fused with other TEMPLATEs, and NAMESPACEs can be fused with other
 NAMESPACEs.
+Unlike FUNCTION, NAMESPACE, and TEMPLATE declarations, CLASS and
-CLASS and VAR declarations cannot be fused.
+VAR declarations cannot be fused. (i.e., there must be no more than one VAR
+or CLASS with the same name in a given scope).

 ## Declaroid

-A declaroid is anything that can be declared at class scope, like a variable
+A declaroid is anything that can be *declared*, like a variable
-or a
+or a function.
-function.

 The class of declaraoids does not include aggregates like templexoids, but
 does include the individual teploids that comprise a templexoid.
 It also
 includes non-temploid declaroids like variables and classes.